 Actual results, including sources and uses of cash, may differ from our current estimates due to the inherent uncertainty involved in making those estimates and any such differences may impact the Company's ability to continue as a going concern in the future.
 The expenditures associated with the development and launch of our additional recovery services and the anticipated increase in Claims recovery capacity are subject to significant risks and uncertainties, many of which are beyond our control, which may affect the timing and magnitude of these anticipated expenditures.
-These risk and uncertainties are described in more detail in the section entitled "Risk Factors."
+These risk and uncertainties are described in more detail in the "Risk Factors" section in the 2023 Form 10-K.